 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Musgrave Group, headquartered in Ireland, has not disclosed specific carbon emissions data.
 However, the company has made significant climate commitments, including a long-term target to achieve net-zero emissions across all scopes by 2050, as part of its Science Based Targets initiative (SBTi) commitment.
 This commitment was established in 2023, indicating a proactive approach to addressing climate change.
-Historically, Musgrave has reported emissions data, with a total of approximately 93,346,000 kg CO2e in 2005, which included 35,513,000 kg CO2e from Scope 1 (mobile combustion) and 49,966,000 kg CO2e from Scope 2 (purchased electricity).
+Historically, Musgrave has reported emissions data, with the most recent comprehensive figures available from 2005, where total emissions were approximately 93,346,000 kg CO2e, comprising 35,513,000 kg CO2e from Scope 1 (mobile combustion) and 49,966,000 kg CO2e from Scope 2 (purchased electricity).
 The company has also been a member of the Business Ambition for 1.5°C initiative since January 2023, reinforcing its dedication to climate action.
-Musgrave's emissions data has not been cascaded from a parent company, indicating that the reported figures and commitments are independently sourced.
-The company continues to focus on sustainability within the food and staples retailing sector, aiming to enhance its environmental performance in the coming years.
+Musgrave's emissions data has not been cascaded from a parent company, indicating that the organization is independently managing its sustainability efforts.
+The absence of recent emissions data highlights the need for improved transparency and reporting in line with its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents